 - Define ambient conditions: Ambient temperature e.g. 60 °C and maximum temperature difference Delta T of 40 K

-- Define layer structure and copper layers: It is recommended to preferentially flood with mass inner layers and also on the outer layers all free areas with copper
+- Define layer structure and copper layers: It is recommended to work preferentially with ground inner layers and also to flood all free areas on the outer layers with copper

 - Calculate the required cable cross-sections in relation to the ambient conditions and layer structure.

 - Routing of the high current conductor paths

 For routing, the following basic rule applies: For each profile width, the trace must be designed at least 1 mm wider all around.
 Example: An 8 mm copper profile needs at least a 10 mm wide conductor track, 2 times 4 mm profiles parallel next to each other need at least a 12 mm wide conductor track.

 - Design of the copper profiles e.g. with an auxiliary layer

 The KSG team will be happy to assist you with the selection of copper elements.